 2.2 The TSA shall not be eligible to perform scheduling services on behalf of the Certified Supplier until: (a) five (5) business days after the effective date of this agreement and (b) Cinergy Services has performed its financial review and the TSA has complied with all credit requirements of Cinergy Services.

-2.3 The applicable provisions of this Agreement shall continue in effect after the Term of the Agreement to the extent necessary to provide for final accounting, final billing, billing adjustments, resolution of billing disputes, resolution of any court, alternative dispute resolution or administrative proceedings arising out of this Agreement and final payment.
+2.3 The applicable provisions of this Agreement shall continue in effect after the Term of the Agreement to the extent reasonably necessary to provide for final accounting, final billing, billing adjustments, resolution of billing disputes, resolution of any court, alternative dispute resolution or administrative proceedings arising out of this Agreement and final payment.

 3. Appointment of TSA

 3.1 Certified Supplier hereby appoints TSA and TSA hereby accepts its appointment as the agent of the Certified Supplier to perform all functions as set forth in the Cinergy Transmission Tariff.
+CG&E shall provide notice to the TSA and the Certified Supplier any time CG&E applies for a change to the Cinergy Transmission Tariff.

 4. Relationship of Parties

 4.1 The Parties agree that the TSA shall be the sole point of contact for Cinergy Services or CG&E on all matters relating to services performed under the Cinergy Transmission Tariff.